Google Business Phone Number?

 - Call screening — we can ask the unknown caller to say their name.
 I know, this may be annoying, but it helps screen for spam callers.

-- An option to send missed calls also to my email.
-This is a nice option Google gives us.
+- An option to send missed calls also to our email.

-For this example, I am going to use the iPhone.
+Here are steps (for this example, I am going to use the iPhone):

-- Go to the Apple Store and download the free Google Voice app.
+- Go to the Apple Store website.
+Download the free Google Voice app

 - Sign in to Google